Ma'an Governorate, Jordan

 The wind farm covers approximately 7.5m² of leased private land in the villages of Al-Rajef, Taybeh and Dlaghah.
 It is situated at an altitude of approximately 1,600m above sea level in the Ma’an Governorate on the Sharah highlands, located south of Amman.

-The wind turbines will be grouped in four strings, of which two strings will have 11 wind turbine generators each, another will include 10, and the remaining will feature nine turbines.
+The wind turbines will be grouped in four strings, of which two strings will have 11 wind turbine generators each, another will include ten and the last will feature nine turbines.

 Project financing for the Al-Rajef wind farm